UBC-MDS/group13_532/README.md

 # Movie Dashboard

-## Description of the app
+## About

-Have you ever thought about how studios can make a decision on what movie they should produce that would appeal to their audience? we want to make an app to give this insight to these studies based on ten years of Netflix data.
-Our app will allow users to explore the trends of film genres on Netflix, film length, film rating, and filming location by country.
+Have you wondered how film studios decide which movies would appeal to their audiences?
+Our movie dashboard will give insight to these questions based on ten years of Netflix data (2008 - 2019).
+The app will allow users to explore the trends of film genres on Netflix, film length, film rating, and filming location by country.
+The motivation for our dashboard is to visualize the types of films will most likely appeal to streaming platforms and their audiences.
+For further details about the intentions for this dashboard, check out [our full app proposal](https://github.com/UBC-MDS/movie_dashboard/blob/main/Proposal.md)

+## Contributors
+- Masha Sasarafrazi
+- Jasmine Ortega
+- Sufang Tan

+## Description of App
 The app contains a landing page with three visualizations.
 A global filter of the year located on the right-hand side of the menu controls these plots.
-Each plot has its filter as well.
-A dropdown menu allowing multi-selection of movie rating and a date range selector to narrow down genre results, based on movie release date.
+Each plot will have an interactive filter to visualize trends over time.
+A dropdown menu will allow multi-selection of movie rating and a date range selector to narrow down genre results, based on movie release date.

 ### 1. Country versus Movie count (Bar chart)